-Open Enrollment Admission Requirements
+Open Enrollment

-Open Enrollment is open to all learners.
+Open Enrollment is offered to all learners.
 Applicants must be 18 years of age or provide official proof of high school graduation.
-Admission to Open Enrollment does not constitute admission to the university.
+Participation in Open Enrollment does not constitute admission to the university.
 The chair's approval is required for enrollment in graduate coursework or in undergraduate courses with prerequisite requirements.

-1. Online Application for Admission
+1. Open Enrollment Application Requirements

+Online Application for Admission Access application at www.uwest.edu.
 When filling out the online application, students should be prepared to upload the following: